Toba-O/TIL/README.md

 Primarily focusing on new discoveries in bioinformatics, programming languages, and some web development

-Utilizing plain HTML and CSS, as well as Bootstrap.
+Utilizing plain HTML, CSS/Bootstrap, and Typed.js.
 Minor focus on responsive design.